Caribbean Beach v. Coronado Springs Resort

-Beyond the construction, a choice between Caribbean Beach and Coronado Springs is likely to be a common one for visitors Florida, we recently did stays at both, and have updated a couple of categories here as a result.
+Recognizing that the choice between Caribbean Beach and Coronado Springs is likely to be a common one for visitors Florida, we recently did stays at both, and have updated a couple of categories here as a result.
 These two Moderate Resorts are among the largest at Walt Disney World, frequently have the best discounts, and both have a lot of objective selling points.
 Despite this, each hotel caters to substantially different demographics.

-Caribbean Beach Resort is a popular choice with families, particularly ones wanting a tropical getaway (we’ve been calling it the “Poly-lite” recently and have recommended it as a Polynesian-esque experience on a tighter budget).
+Caribbean Beach Resort is a popular choice with families, particularly ones wanting a tropical getaway.
+We’ve been calling it the “Poly-Lite” and have recommended it as a Polynesian-esque experience on a tighter budget.
 By contrast, Coronado Springs Resort is frequently used for conventions, and has upgraded amenities for this audience.
 As a result, it’s something of a “Deluxe-Minus” resort.
 Framed that way, it comes down to whether the Poly-Lite or Deluxe-Minus is the better pick…

-Coronado Springs Resort has three different architectural influences at the resort: Ranchos, Cabanas, and Casitas.
+Coronado Springs Resort has three different architectural influences in its various sections: Ranchos, Cabanas, and Casitas.
 These styles transition from urban to countryside as you wander the resort (somewhat akin to Port Orleans Riverside).
 They also vary in vibrance, with ranchos being pretty neutral, whereas the cabanas are vibrant, almost reminiscent of Mexican beach resorts.

 With that said, both retain a lot of their thematic strengths.
-Caribbean Beach Resort is a beach resort by name, but could almost pass for a port city in the caribbean (so long as the trees obscure all of the room doors!).
-In some ways the details and architecture are not as fully-fleshed as Coronado Springs, but it still does the job in conveying an island theme.
+Caribbean Beach Resort is a beach resort by name, but could almost pass for a port city in the Caribbean.
+In some ways the details and architecture are not as fully-fleshed as Coronado Springs, but it does the job in conveying an island theme.
 It’s fun, light, and airy.

 I love wandering Caribbean Beach Resort resort late at night or in the early morning–something I cannot say for Coronado Springs.
 The environment is just more pleasant and inviting at Caribbean Beach.

-Coronado Springs are equally impressive, but for different reasons.
+Coronado Springs were redone slightly more recently and have held up even better.
 These are the highest quality rooms of any Moderate, with upgraded bedding, a nicer desk for getting work done, and subtle details that just make it seem nice.
 These are feature-filled rooms on par with many Deluxe Resorts, undoubtedly done to make it more appealing to business travelers.

 Even though these rankings make it seem decisive, the Dig Site pool and recreation area at Coronado Springs has a lot of range that might make it appeal more to you.
 For kids, there’s the 123-foot water slide, Mayan temple ruins, arcade, play area, and 50-foot tall pyramid.
 For adults, there’s the large Siesta’s bar, volleyball court, and largest hot tub at Walt Disney World.
 Dig Site is a very solid, well-rounded pool area.

-Transportation: Push – Transportation is the achilles heel of both of these resorts.
+With that said, bus transportation remains the achilles heel of both of these resorts.
 Since these are both sprawling resort complexes, each have multiple bus stops within the resort.
 This means a shorter walk to your bus stop than at some other resorts, but the downside is that it takes longer to get to the parks.